openvinotoolkit/openvino/src/bindings/python/src/openvino/preprocess/README.md

 ## Supported transforms

-Current torchvision to OpenVINO preprocessing converter does not support all torchvision transforms.
+Currently, the torchvision to OpenVINO preprocessing converter does not support all torchvision transforms.

 Supported operations:
 - `transforms.Compose`